Pete Nanos

 George Peter Nanos Jr. is a retired vice admiral in the United States Navy and former director of the Los Alamos National Laboratory.

 Early life

-Nanos is from Bedford, New Hampshire.
-He received his bachelor's degree and was a Trident Scholar at the United States Naval Academy in 1967 and received his doctorate in physics from Princeton University in 1974.
+Nanos was born in 1945, to a Greek father and an Irish mother.
+He grew up in Bedford, New Hampshire; though, he attended high school in the adjacent city of Manchester.
+In 1967, he received his Bachelor of Science in Engineering as a Trident Scholar at the United States Naval Academy.
+In 1973, he received his PhD in physics from Princeton University.

 Military career

 Nanos served for 35 years in the United States Navy and retired as a vice admiral.

 Nanos conducted many tours at sea aboard destroyers and carriers and is credited with the first-time application of systems engineering at the battle group level rather than just at the individual ship level.
 In 1989 he began ten years with the Navy's strategic programs overseeing the submarine inertial navigation and missile programs.
 In 1992, he became technical director of strategic system programs and, after promotion to rear admiral, was named director, where he served until 1999.
 Promoted to vice admiral, he served as the commander, Naval Sea Systems Command where he was responsible for design, development and logistics support for all navy ships and shipboard weapons systems until his retirement.
 In that capacity, he oversaw four nuclear repair shipyards, 10 defense laboratory divisions with more than 20,000 employees and over $23 billion in ship and weapons systems procurements, logistics and repairs.